gregorbj/Archive-VisionEval/api/model_system_design.md

 ```
 The third possibility is that a module may not be called and calls no other modules.
 In that case a *Call* component is not included in the module specifications.

 There are some important restrictions to module calling.
 First, a module that may be called cannot call another module.
-If this restriction did not exist, there could be deeply nested module calls which could make understanding how a model works very difficult.
+If this restriction did not exist, there could be deeply nested module calls which could make debugging and understanding how a model works very difficult.
 Second, a module that may be called cannot have any inputs (i.e. *Inp* component).
 The reason for this restriction is that the function of called modules is to provide calculation services and those are hidden from model users.
 Unless a called module was also called directly in the model run script, there would be no way model user would know to supply input files without diving into the details about the module doing the calling.

 The framework does the following when a module is run which calls one or more other modules.
 For each of the modules that are called, the framework:
 1) Reads the 'Get' specifications for the called module, gets the datasets from the datastore, puts them in the standard list structure, and adds to the list that will be returned to the calling module as a component whose name is the assigned alias.
 In the example above, the retrieved datasets would be in a component named "CalcDvmt".